 In this example the following additional standard Units-of-measure are added:

-Note: by default any Card will have a short description field, also called Caption, automatically.
-In this example the Description fields adds a multi-line text box as well.
+- Note: by default any Card will have a short description field, also called Caption, automatically.
+In this example the Description fields adds a multi-line text box as well, see figure.

-Note: through the Team member field, the name of the Team member can be shown on the card, so it is clear who is working on a particular Subtask.
+- Note: through the Team member field, the name of the Team member can be shown on the card, so it is clear who is working on a particular Subtask.
+See figure 2.

 Add a Card Size Unit-of-Measure

-In this example we add an "Estimate" field to define the size of a Subtask card, expressed in hours.
+In this example we add an Estimate field to define the size of the Subtask card, expressed in hours.